 I.Lan Systems v.
 Netscout Service Level

 I.Lan had purchased software from Netscout.
-Netscout had not placed their terms of the clickwrap agreement on their website until after the sale to I.Lan.
+Netscout had not used clickwrap for its terms agreement until after the sale to I.Lan.
 However, the agreement was prominently placed within the software.

 I.Lan had been shown the agreement and was required to check a box stating "I agree."